frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1A-sketchingPartDesign.md

 ## CADvent Part Gallery
 After completing the learning courses its still best to practice before moving further.
 Here are a variety of parts you can model to practice your sketching and modeling skills.

 To begin, make a copy of the [CADvent practice document](https://cad.onshape.com/documents/6af40b750516bfd9d86b2203/w/1a10c33aa547ad764e1c876c/e/d57a1b029a59e3fa8c410591).
-Each part you make will go into a seperate part studio.
+Each part you make will go into a separate part studio.
 Some have already been set up, but you may make more if you want to do more practice parts.
-Stop before bonus!
+Stop before the "Bonus: Gusset" part studio!

 !!! tip
     Feel free to ask for help in the beginner channels in the DDS Discord Server.